 Clients of Smith and Howard Wealth Management (S+HWM) benefit from our association with Smith and Howard, a nationally recognized accounting firm.
 This association, with its access to the entire tax group of Smith and Howard, coupled with my 25-plus years of tax experience, mean that we maintain an expert, tax-aware approach to our clients’ investments.
 Among the strategies resulting from this expertise is the very specialized and disciplined approach to tax-loss harvesting.

-How Selling a Losing Stock Can Reduce Your Taxes
+How Realizing a Loss Today Can Reduce Your Future Taxes

-For example, a hypothetical client named Stewart brings cash he wants SHWM to help him invest.
+For example, a hypothetical client named Stewart brings cash he wants S+HWM to help him invest.
 Taking into consideration his financial goals and investment risk-tolerance level, we may advise and recommend 10 different investments.
-Several months in, it becomes clear that two have underperformed.
-This is not entirely unexpected, since in any well-diversified portfolio, there will be some losers (that in different market conditions will be winners).
+Several months in, two of the strategies have unrealized losses due to normal market volatility.
+This is not entirely unexpected, since in any well-diversified portfolio, there will be both winners and losers (that in different market conditions will be winners).

 Strategies for Maximizing Gains

 Our purpose, however, is not just to target a loss.
-It’s crucial that the proceeds from the sale of the losing issue are reinvested immediately in order to maintain the optimal exposure to the market.
-We maintain a list of comparable investments to make happen – and happen quickly.
+It’s crucial that the proceeds from the sale of the security below cost is reinvested immediately in order to maintain the optimal exposure to the market.
+We maintain a list of comparable investments in order to make this happen – and happen quickly.

 For example, by liquidating your U.S. small-cap holding, we can buy another similar U.S. small-cap holding so you’re still invested in that sector of the market.

-At S+HWM, we proactively monitor client portfolios for tax-loss harvesting opportunities all year, not just at year-end when taxes are on everyone else’s minds.
-The commitment and expertise in doing this throughout the year can potentially make a tremendous difference in portfolios and in tax liability.
+At S+HWM, we proactively monitor client portfolios for tax-loss harvesting opportunities all year, not just at year-end when others are just starting to think about taxes.
+The commitment and expertise in doing this throughout the year can potentially make a tremendous difference in portfolios and in tax liabilities.
 It is especially important when markets are volatile.
-Roller coaster conditions can rock an investor’s asset allocation balance, creating overexposure in securities that may be heading for a loss and underexposure in those that have opportunity for gains.

-For example, consider the example of tax-loss harvesting we did during February 2018 and March 2020 during the during periods of market weakness.
-Various equity positions were all down during those months.
-By selling positions that were at a loss and replacing those positions with substitute funds with the same objective that we had already vetted, we were able to lock in tax losses.
-Buying the substitute funds at the same loss, clients ended up being very well-positioned when those stocks came back up by the end of the year.
-They enjoyed a gain, which was unrealized at year’s end and therefore not yet taxed.
-With markets rebounding quickly and meaningfully anyone waiting until November or December to tax-loss harvest completely missed their opportunity.
-Looking at a trust account that started with a value of $1,000,000 and had gained closed to $340,000 in value over five year, we have been able to maintain tax loss carry forward for future years.
+For example, let’s look at two examples of actual tax-loss harvesting we undertook for a client in February 2018 and March 2020 during periods of market weakness.
+Various portfolio positions were down during those months, not because they were bad investments, but due to normal market volatility.
+By selling positions that were at a loss and replacing those positions with substitute funds with the same objective that we had already vetted, we were able to both lock in tax losses and maintain portfolio positioning.
+By remaining invested clients were well-positioned when markets recovered by the end of the year.
+They enjoyed gains that remained unrealized at year’s end and therefore not yet taxed.
+In both instances, with markets rebounding quickly and meaningfully anyone waiting until November or December to tax-loss harvest completely missed the opportunity to reduce or eliminate future tax liabilities.
+Looking at this particular account we can see that the client has enjoyed a gain of close to $340,000 or 35.1% over five years yet has not had to pay taxes on any capital gains realized or distributed.
+In fact, we have been able to maintain a tax loss carry forward for future years.

-The tax savings and the earnings on those savings we estimate totaled $14,000 or about 1.4% of the beginning $1,000,000 balance.
+The tax savings and the earnings on those savings for this client we estimate totaled $14,000 or about 1.4% of the beginning $1,000,000 balance over five years.
 That amounts to an annual increase in returns of roughly 0.25% to 0.30%.
-The account also has unused tax loss carry forwards that have future value.
-If we translate that $63,000 into tax savings at the long-term capital gains rate of 23.8% that is roughly another $15,000 of benefit to the client, or an added 0.25% to 0.30%.
-The estimated annual percentage benefit to client equals +0.50% to +0.60%
+The account also has unused tax loss carry forwards of just over $63,000 that have future value.
+If we translate that $63,000 into tax savings at the long-term capital gains rate of 23.8% that is roughly another $15,000 of benefit to the client, or an added 0.25% to 0.30% per year.
+The combined, estimated annual percentage benefit to client equates to roughly +0.50% to +0.60%.

 Why Smith + Howard Wealth Management Differs from Other Firms